raresteak/kbdled/README.md

 ```
 Change the Morse Code speed by changing the TIME variable at the top of the script.

+Change led to blink by changing the KEY variable at the top of the script.

 ### Scenarios:
 * Irritate your co-workers
 * As part of other scripting, report high temp conditions of machines in a lab.